5 Essential Tips for a Pest-Free Holiday Season

 Springtime Pest Control in Knoxville

 If you take all the precautions listed above and still wind up with a pest infestation, don’t worry!
-The team at Russell’s Pest Control is specialized in treating all the major springtime pests, and we’ve been treating homes and businesses in the Knoxville area since [founded].
+The team at Russell’s Pest Control is specialized in treating all the major springtime pests, and we’ve been treating homes and businesses in the Knoxville area since 1971.
 So you can still work smarter in keeping all the major insects away from your property.
 But when the bugs start bugging you, you can trust our experts to eradicate infestations of any size and scope.
 Want to know more?
 Contact us today for more information and a free quote!

 How Dangerous is the Kissing Bug?